 - Baking is an exact science.
 I do not recommend substituting any ingredients.
 The butter, milk, eggs, and sugar keep your cake moist - substituting any of these ingredients with a lower fat alternative can change the texture and make your cake dry.

 - Frosted cake will keep in a sealed container at room temperature for 2 hours, in the refrigerator for 2-3 days, or frozen for up to 2 months.
-If refrigerating or freezing unfrosted cake layers, wrap tightly in plastic and place in a tightly sealed container.
+If refrigerating or freezing unfrosted cake, wrap tightly in plastic and place in a tightly sealed container.
 Thaw overnight in the refrigerator, then bring to room temperature for an hour before serving.

 - Cream cheese frosting needs to be refrigerated if it sits out for longer than 2 hours.
 Store frosted baked goods in the refrigerator in a tightly sealed container.
 Remove and bring to room temperature 1 hour before serving.